Filipondios/The-Mathall-Project/README.md

 Due to the short time available and the lack of knowledge, this same program is not yet made with graphical interfaces, so Mathall will be available only for terminal for a time.

-## What operations can Mathall 2.0.0 do?
+## What operations can Mathall 2.1.0 do?

 At this version, Mathall can do opetations with matrix and resolution of equations.
-Here is the list of the exact opetations that you can do in Mathall 2.0.0:
+Here is the list of the exact opetations that you can do in Mathall 2.1.0:

 - Operations with matrix: Addition-Difference between two matrix, product of two matrix, determinant of any matrix, range of a 2x2 or  3x3 matrix.
-- Equation solving: Second-Grade equations resolution, 2x2 or 3x3 systems resolution.
+- Equation solving: Second-Grade equations resolution.

-## How to Run Mathall 2.0.0
+## How to Run Mathall 2.1.0
 For both operating systems described below, there is a common way, which is to open the terminal and only run the following command (ALWAYS FROM THE DIRECTORY THAT THE MATHALL PROJECT IS LOCATED):

 ```bash